atakiel/eslint-config-salak/README.md

     }
     ```

-There's additional configs in salak that you can use:
+There are additional configs in salak that you can use:

 * `es` - es6 and es7 specific rules
 * `general` - general rules